Technology-Notes/kiemlicz-util-wiki/Salt-Modules.md

 It is very easy to misuse jinja.
 When the state starts to be unreadable, it is possible candidate to switch to different renderer (usually `#!py`).
-However user desired logic may still be too complex.
+However user desired logic may be too complex still.
 Then writing custom _Execution Module_ or _State Module_ is a better idea.

 Additionally as the _State Tree_ grows, it is easy to fall into following trap:
 ```